-SUMMARY OF DECISIONS

-Meeting: Overview and Scrutiny Committee
+STEVENAGE BOROUGH COUNCIL

+OVERVIEW AND SCRUTINY COMMITTEE MINUTES
-Date: Wednesday, 17 June 2020

-Place: Virtual (via Zoom)
+Date: Wednesday, 17 June 2020 Time: 6.00pm Place: Virtual (via Zoom)

-Members Councillors: Lin Martin-Haugh (Chair), Philip Bibby CC (Vice-Chair), Sandra Barr, Laurie Chester, Michael
+Present: Councillors: Lin Martin-Haugh (Chair), Philip Bibby CC (Vice-Chair),

-Present: Downing, Michelle Gardner, Andy McGuinness, John Mead, Sarah Mead, Adam Mitchell CC, Robin
+Sandra Barr, Laurie Chester, Michael Downing, Michelle Gardner, Andy

+McGuinness, John Mead, Sarah Mead, Adam Mitchell CC, Robin

 Parker CC, Claire Parris and Simon Speller.

+Start / End Start Time: 6.00pm Fime: 5.37pm

-1 APOLOGIES FOR ABSENCE AND DECLARATIONS OF INTEREST Apologies for absence were received on behalf of Councillor Sarah-Jane McDonough.
+1 APOLOGIES FOR ABSENCE AND DECLARATIONS OF INTEREST

+Apologies for absence were received on behalf of Councillor Sarah-Jane McDonough.

 There were no declarations of interest.

-2 MINUTES - OVERVIEW AND SCRUTINY COMMITTEE 16 MARCH 2020 It was RESOLVED that the Minutes of the meeting of the Overview and Scrutiny Committee held on 16 March 2020 be approved as a correct record for signature by the Chair.
-3 PART 1 DECISIONS OF THE EXECUTIVE T Pike x 2288 The Committee considered the decisions on the following matters arising from the Executive meeting held on 10 June 2020.
-Minutes of the Executive - 13 May 2020 Noted.
+2 MINUTES - OVERVIEW AND SCRUTINY COMMITTEE - 16 MARCH 2020

+It was RESOLVED that the Minutes of the meeting of the Overview and Scrutiny Committee held on 16 March 2020 be approved as a correct record for signature by the Chair.

+3 PART 1 DECISIONS OF THE EXECUTIVE

+The Committee considered the decisions on the following matters arising from the Executive meeting held on 10 June 2020.

+Minutes of the Executive - 13 May 2020

+Noted.

-Coronavirus Recovery Plan - Review of the Medium Term Financial Strategy and Impact of Covid-19 on the Council's General Fund Revenue Budget
+Coronavirus Recovery Plan - Review of the Medium Term Financial Strategy and Impact of Covid-19 on the Council's General Fund Revenue Budget these measures absorb that cost.
+These measures, whilst not ideal, mean the General Fund could meet a £4.8Million cost of COVID in 2020/21.
+These measures were to be reviewed at the end of September, thus negating the need to issue a S114 notice, as balances would be sufficient on the central scenario.